-Note: The Wowza Streaming Cloud integration with Fastly is an alpha feature that's available in private preview.
+Note: The Wowza Streaming Cloud integration with Fastly is a beta feature that's available in private preview.
 Participation is by invitation only and is subject to the terms of the Wowza Preview End User License Agreement.
 To be considered for preview participation, contact firstname.lastname@example.org.

 About streaming over Wowza CDN on Fastly

 We recommend using Wowza CDN on Fastly stream targets for new stream configurations only, not for updating existing live streams or transcoders.
 Because Wowza CDN on Fastly is integrated directly with Wowza Streaming Cloud, you don't need a separate CDN provider subscription.

 Usage-based billing for streaming to Wowza CDN on Fastly from Wowza Streaming Cloud is not currently available.
 We invite preview participants to provide feedback on the feature functionality while testing this configuration free from egress and CDN usage charges.